zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Swarm-Channels,-Namereg-resolution-draft.rst

 Alternatively, swarm provides the protocol for associating a channel and a position with a swarm hash.
-The versioning can be authenticated since a message containing host name, sequence position index and swarm hash is signed by the public key registered in ethereum NameReg for the host.
+The versioning can be authenticated since a message containing host name, sequence position index and swarm hash is signed by the public key registered in expanse NameReg for the host.

 Publishers, fans or paid bookkeepers track updates of a channel and wrap accumulated messages into a tracker manifest.
 Most probably publishers